Last Updated: October 8, 2024

 Acid α-glucosidase is encoded by the GAA (glucosidase, alpha; acid) gene.
 The GAA gene is located on chromosome 17q25.3 spanning 20 kb and composed of 21 exons that generate five alternatively spliced mRNAs, each of which encode the same 952 amino acid preproprotein.

-Pompe disease has been shown to be caused by missense, nonsense and splice-site mutations, partial deletions and insertions.
+Pompe disease has been shown to be caused by missense, nonsense, and splice-site mutations, as well as by partial deletions and insertions.
 Some mutations are specific to certain ethnic groups.
 There are three common allelic forms of acid α-glucosidase that segregate in the general population.
-These forms are designated GAA1, GAA2 and GAA4.
+These forms are designated GAA1, GAA2, and GAA4.

 Clinical Features of Pompe Disease